Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 title: NetworkManager
 ---

 The `NetworkManager` is a required Netcode for GameObjects (Netcode) component that contains all of your project's netcode related settings.
 It can be thought of as the "central netcode hub" for your netcode enabled project.
-It is also where you will find references to other Netcode related systems for spawn, scene, network time, and other netcode management related systems.

 ### `NetworkManager` Properties
 - **LogLevel**:  Sets the network logging level